vasmatzis/BACDAC/README.md

 coverage of 5x and then processed through our pipelines BIMA and svaTools.
 We gave the sample the sampleId: `TCGA-14-1402-02A_ds`.
 All the input files are located in a single directory, the `inputDir`.
-The required infput files are as follows:
+The required input files are as follows:

 1)  refAltCount data: